fstendel/service-examples/README.md

 # Services Sample Application

-Actually, this project is used for practicing and for providing examples for different (web) service technologies.
+Project used for practicing and demonstratig the usage different (web) service technologies in JaveEE.

 ## Prerequisites
 * JavaEE 7 compliant application server/runtime supporting: